drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/C2_4_2_0_1.gif){: loading=lazy }
 #### Alteration of Ring Size

-When an initial ring-containing molecule is suspected of interacting with hydrophobic moieties of the receptor site, a possible way to probe such interactions consists of varying the size of the ring, or fusing additional rings to the original structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/alteration-ring-size-af09ef3d'><i class='fa fa-play' aria-hidden='true'></i></button>When an initial ring-containing molecule is suspected of interacting with hydrophobic moieties of the receptor site, a possible way to probe such interactions consists of varying the size of the ring, or fusing additional rings to the original structure.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_4_3_0_1.gif){: loading=lazy }
 #### Example 1: Probing of a Hydrophobic Pocket

-In the following example, derivatives of the bicyclic benzocyclopentene molecule were prepared to determine the SAR of binding to phospholipase A<sub>2</sub>.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-probing-hydrophobic-pocket-c8f46dbd'><i class='fa fa-play' aria-hidden='true'></i></button>In the following example, derivatives of the bicyclic benzocyclopentene molecule were prepared to determine the SAR of binding to phospholipase A<sub>2</sub>.
 In particular the acenaphthene analog proved to be 400 times more potent than the original compound.
 Modeling analyses confirm the existence of favorable interactions with the naphthalene moiety deeply buried in a hydrophobic pocket.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.